Multilevel Picard approximation algorithm for semilinear partial integro-differential equations and its complexity analysis: Introduction

 with $u^d_0\equiv 0$.
 Then, as suggested by Hutzenthaler et al.\ (see Theorem 1.1 in \cite{HJKN2020} for PDEs without non-local operators), one can introduce a multilevel Picard approximation scheme of $u^d(t,x)$ by replacing $(X^{d,t,x}_{s})_{s\in[t,T]}$ in \eqref{MLP 1} with its (time-) discretized approximation, and by approximating the expectations and time integrals in \eqref{MLP 1} by Monte Carlo methods.
 To be able to simulate the jumps of the SDE in \eqref{SDE intro}, we propose to use the Monte Carlo approximation method of the compensator integral as in \cite[Section~4.4]{GS2021}.
 Since Euler-discretizations and Monte Carlo approximations do not suffer from the curse of dimensionality, we are then able to show that the corresponding complexity of the algorithm only grows polynomially in the dimension $d$ and the reciprocal of the prescribed accuracy~$\varepsilon$, extending the results in \cite{becker2020numericalMLP,beck2020overcoming, hutzenthaler2021multilevel,hutzenthaler2019multilevel, HJKN2020,hutzenthalerkruse2020multilevel} to PIDEs.

 The remainder of this paper is organized as follows.
 In Sections \ref{section setting} and \ref{section results}, we introduce the settings of the MLP approximations, and formulate the main results of this paper (see Theorems \ref{MLP conv} and \ref{MLP complexity}).
 The pseudocode of our MLP algorithm is provided in Section~\ref{section code}, whereas the numerical example is presented in Section~\ref{section example}.
-In Section \ref{section pre}, we show some lemmas for important estimates and properties of SDEs with jumps and their Euler approximations, which will be used in Sections \ref{section PIDE} and \ref{section MLP}.
 In Section~\ref{section FP}, some useful results for stochastic fixed point equations are presented.
 In Section~\ref{section PIDE}, we investigate the existence and uniqueness of viscosity solutions of semilinear PIDE \eqref{PDE}, and establish a Feynman-Kac formula for semilinear PIDEs (see Proposition \ref{proposition PIDE existence}).
 Section~\ref{section no Euler} presents an error bound for MLP approximations not involving Euler scheme which is taken from \cite{HJKN2020}.
 The proof of Theorems \ref{MLP conv} and \ref{MLP complexity} are given in Section \ref{section MLP}.
+Moreover, in Appendix \ref{section pre} we present some lemmas for elementary dimension-depending estimates and properties of SDEs with jumps and their Euler approximations, which we use in Sections \ref{section PIDE} and \ref{section MLP}.